datapastry/datapastry.github.io/_posts/2019-08-08-what-your-data-scientist-should-be-doing.md

 For many use cases you can still get a lot of utility out of a predictive model that is only slightly better than random guessing.
 On the other end of the spectrum, there are some problems for which you’ll require a very high level of accuracy.

 To decide which category your problem falls into, your data scientist will need to work backwards from your definition of “success” and determine how much accuracy the predictive model needs to achieve this.

-(Don’t forget that you should have defined this success metric during onboarding!)

 It might indeed turn out that you don’t need an extremely accurate model to achieve what you want.

+(Don’t forget that you should have [defined a success metric]({{ site.baseurl }}{% post_url 2019-08-07-get-the-most-value-from-your-data-scientist %}#success-metrics) during onboarding!)

 There are also dozens of metrics for assessing the accuracy of a machine learning model.
 It’s your data scientist’s responsibility to figure out which metric is most suitable for your problem.

 Try to ensure they give you at least a cartoon explanation of whatever metric they decide on.
 Also, don’t forget that this metric will usually not be the same as the success metric you agreed on during onboarding, although the two metrics should be clearly correlated.

-This is super-important to understand, so here’s an example.
+**This is super-important to understand**, so here’s an example.

 You might have defined success as minimising the “percentage of customers who churn in the next month”.
 And your data scientist’s metric will be aimed at determining how good their machine learning model is at finding out _which_ customers will churn.